bcgov/cpf/README.md

 # Concurrent Processing Framework (CPF)

+This is a test branch, please do not merge!

 The Concurrent Processing Framework (CPF) Client APIs allows web applications to be developed using JavaScript, Java or another programming language to submit batch jobs to the CPF and to download the results of those jobs.

 The CPF is a framework for building, deploying and running request/response style web services (business applications).